7/7/22

 sources and reside inside your teeth.
 Some

-particles that began as extrinsic stains may
+began as extrinsic stains may

 work their way through the porous enamel